cuga-rajal/translator/README.md

 source language, target language, or to enable/disable translation.

 2) It assumes the owner of the HUD speaks a different language than those in local chat.
-The HUD owner can select the source (owner's) language and target (local chat) language.
+The "source" should be set to the HUD owner's language, and "target" should be set to the local chat language.

 3) Everyone wearing the HUD in proximity should use the same target language for local chat.
 Otherwise, you may get duplication of translated phrases in local chat.
-If two people want to chat in languages that are different from local chat, it is best to take that to private IM to avoid unnecessary translations sent to all nearby.

 4) When the HUD owner types in local chat, their chat message is sent for translation from the source language to the target language.